What is an Anti Hero? Definition — Plus 10 Examples!

 “Hero” — While viewers watch Walter’s moral compass go totally off course, he does start off the show as a good person: a kindly, if unfulfilled, father.
-His path towards anti-heroism starts with the introduction of his first nemesis: cancer.
-Cancer is the big bad of Walter’s life — and viewers can certainly sympathize with him as he goes to great lengths to fend off his disease.
+His path towards anti heroism starts with the introduction of his first nemesis: cancer.
+Cancer is the antagonist of Walter’s life — and viewers can certainly sympathize with him as he goes to great lengths to fend off his disease.
 Walter goes on to fight a number of other evil antagonists, such as the kingpin Gus Fring.

 We’ll wrap up this post with a couple more examples of questionably scrupulous protagonists.

 Example #1: Annalise Keating from How to Get Away with Murder